-- 48.-(1) A disclosure of information under regulation 47 does not breach any restriction on such disclosure imposed by statute or otherwise. - (2) But nothing in that regulation authorises a disclosure that- - (a) contravenes the data protection legislation, or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of the Investigatory Powers Act 2016(a). - (3) Nothing in this Part is to be read as requiring a person who has acted or is acting as counsel or solicitor for any person to disclose any privileged information in their possession in that capacity. - (4) Regulation 49 does not limit the circumstances in which information may be disclosed apart from that regulation. - (5) Nothing in this Part limits any conditions which may be contained in a Treasury licence or a trade licence. - (6) In this regulation-
+59.-(1) A disclosure of information under regulation 58 (disclosure of information) does not breach any restriction on such disclosure imposed by statute or otherwise.

+(2) But nothing in that regulation authorises a disclosure that-

+- (a) contravenes the data protection legislation, or - (b) is prohibited by any of Parts 1 to 7 or Chapter 1 of Part 9 of the Investigatory Powers Act 2016(a).

+(3) Nothing in this Part is to be read as requiring a person who has acted or is acting as counsel or solicitor for any person to disclose any privileged information in their possession in that capacity.

+(4) Regulation 58 does not limit the circumstances in which information may be disclosed apart from that regulation.

+(5) Nothing in this Part limits any conditions which may be contained in a Treasury licence or a trade licence.